Introduction

 B. Solution

-Check Types
+Step 1: Understand Check Types

 The system supports two distinct check types:

-• AP (Accounts Payable) Checks
+• AP Checks (Accounts Payable)

 • Payroll Checks

-Permission Levels
+Step 2: Configure Permission Levels

 • No Access: User cannot view or print this check type